 Everything gets measured in this world.
-Every thing around us, whether it is physical or non-physical has a measure.
-In the field of finance & corporates, these measures assume a great significance.
-There are many measures in the financial fields for evaluating stocks, valuations of companies, credit quality of lenders, returns potential for opportunities, and so on.
+Everything around us, whether it is physical or non-physical has a measure.
+In the field of finance & corporates, these measures assume great significance.
+There are many measures in the financial fields for evaluating stocks, valuations of companies, the credit quality of lenders, return potential for opportunities, and so on.
 Most of the measures are in form of ratios like for eg., Price to Earnings (PE) ratio, Dividend Yield ratio, etc.

 Have you ever wondered about how can you evaluate your own financial health?
 What measures would be appropriate for you?
-There are few measures that you can use to assess your own financial health.
-One would have to take the effort of actually measuring their financial health .
+There are a few measures that you can use to assess your own financial health.
+One would have to take the effort of actually measuring their financial health.

 RATIOS FOR ASSESSING FINANCIAL HEALTH: